seanorama/masterclass/security-advanced/README.md

 ### Ambari Encrypt Database and LDAP Passwords

-- Needed to allow Ambari to cache the admin password
+- Needed to allow Ambari to cache the admin password.
+Run below on Ambari-server node:

 - To encrypt password, run below
 ```